-Brandon Román advises a wide array of domestic and international clients, including banks, non-bank financial institutions, financial market utilities, trade associations, and multinational corporations, on a variety of financial services and tax issues.
+Brandon Román advises a wide array of domestic and international clients on tax, financial services, and employee benefits policy and regulatory issues.

 Brandon also assists various nonprofit organizations with their corporate formation, including assistance with obtaining tax-exempt status with the IRS and state-level tax regulators.
-He also advises pension/retirement plans, charities, trade associations and other nonprofit entities on an array of corporate governance and compliance issues, including ESG compliance.
+In addition, he advises pension/retirement plans, charities, trade associations, and other non-profit entities on corporate governance and compliance issues, including environmental, social and governance (ESG) policy.

-Brandon is an active member of various community and firm diversity initiatives for both LGBT and Latinx lawyers.
-For the past seven years, he has been a member of both the firm’s Recruiting Committee and the Advisory Committee of the Squire Patton Boggs Foundation, which promotes the role of public service and pro bono work in the practice of law and the development of public policy.
+Brandon is an active member of various community and firm diversity initiatives for both LGBTQ+ and Latinx lawyers.
+He is co-chair of the firm’s LBGTQ+ Employee Resources Group and a member of both the firm’s recruiting committee and the advisory committee of the Squire Patton Boggs Foundation, which promotes the role of public service and pro bono work in the practice of law and the development of public policy.